 Or would you like to read this blog about a lighter personal struggle?
 Marleen went crazy from someone who was smacking very loud on a night train in China.

 We are The Perfect Strugglers for a reason.
+We acknowledge life struggles, and we talk about them.
 We keep on trying, learning and struggling, and in the end.. benefit!
 And thanks to this blog you will benefit too from our struggling.
 Read which five lessons to live a meaningful life JD has extracted from his personal struggles.

 Being a digital nomad couple involves personal struggles too.
 Read this blog and find out what the benefits and difficulties are in our nomadic lifestyle (already more than 6 years now!).

 There are many doors to personal growth.
 Are you struggling with something right now?
 Not (such) a big problem!
 Use it for learning, personal reflection and improving things (your mind set as well).
 You are at the right address to use your life struggles for something beautiful.
 Good luck!

 Don’t hesitate to reach out with your remarks and questions.